Loading...

 Reference

-• sleep 60 & : Runs a command in the background and returns to the prompt.
+• sleep 60 & : Runs a command in the background and returns control to the shell.

 • jobs : Lists jobs managed by the current shell session.